Ashutosh-Ranjan310106/Logic_Loopers_Bus_Route/README.txt

 Installation Steps
 clone repository
+Run "create_table_query.sql" to create database
+Run "insert_data.sql" to insert data in  database
-Run "bus_route_sql_query.sql" to create database to start server create virtual environment and activate it Installation requirment.txt using where python get virtual python.exe link and replace it in db_utils/utils.py  in variable python_executable run start_server.py using python
+Run "get_data_query.sql" to get sample query output to start server create virtual environment and activate it Installation requirment.txt using where python get virtual python.exe link and replace it in backend_app/db_utils/utils.py  in variable python_executable set you mysql password and user in backend_app/db_utils/utils run start_server.py using python